Re-use coffee grounds

 Scrub

-Mix the coffee grounds with some olive or coconut oil and massage the mixture onto the body for a scrub and anti-cellulite effect.
+Mix coffee grounds with olive or coconut oil and massage the mixture over your body for a scrub and anti-cellulite effect.
 Also good for softening your feet.

 Face mask

-Mix two tablespoons of coffee grounds with some honey, milk or yogurt (also vegetable) to make a mask that can soften and brighten your skin.
+Mix two tablespoons of coffee grounds with some honey, milk, or yogurt (also vegetables) to make a mask that can soften and brighten your skin.
 Leave it on for 10 minutes and rinse off.
-Repeat a maximum of once a week, since it can stain the skin.
+Repeat once a week maximum, because it can stain the skin.

 Hair

-Mix the coffee grounds with some water and place the mixture on your hair and wait about ten minutes.
+Mix the coffee grounds with some water and apply the mixture to your hair and wait about ten minutes.
 Rinse to get shiny hair and revive the dye color.
 Recommended for dark hair.

 Gardening